bojai-org/bojai/README.md

 ---

-## Developed by
+## Created by

 **Saughmon Boujkian**
-Undergraduate student of Computer Science at the University of British Columbia
+Undergraduate student of Computer Science at the University of British Columbia.

-> “BojAI isn’t just a framework — it’s a declaration that ML should be *clean*, *modular*, and *accessible*.”
+For anything related to Bojai or business inquiries, contact: soghomonb@bojai.org For personal messages, you’re welcome to email me at: soghmon5@gmail.com

+I'd love to hear from you!

 ---